davidmcclure/litecoder/README.md

 >> [StateMatch<Massachusetts, United States, wof:85688645>]
 ```

-## Match objects
+## Metadata

 The city and state indexes return "match" objects that act as proxies for the underlying data in SQLite.
-These objects store copies of all metadata associated with the location:
+These objects store all metadata associated with the location, as well as denormalized copies of parent entities:

 ```python
 idx = USCityIndex.load()